~ Route Overviews ~

 Sept.
 10th 2016 (UXM & OS)

 The Jenny Lake Ranger Station is CLOSED for the season.
-The climbing rangers are posting information about conditions to their Instagram account: @jennylakerangers.
-The rangers rarely have detailed updates about any single route especially during the off-season.
-And those updates may not be timely.
-Additionally, they have a habit of issuing overly ominous statements about conditions so that inexperienced mountaineers don't over-extend their abilities.
-MountainProject's forums sometimes have more detailed information.
-It's best to check more than one source.
+The climbing rangers are sometimes posting information about backcountry conditions to their Instagram account: @jennylakerangers.
+They have a habit of issuing overly ominous statements about everything, often to keep inexperienced mountaineers from overextending their abilities.
+Take everything they say with a grain of salt.

 The 11,600 ft Lower Saddle weather station is offline for the season.